 - Applicable for which interlining requires less temperature and pressure

-- Cannot control temperature, pressure, and fusing time
+- Cannot control temperature, pressure, or fusing time

 - Less strength of bonding between interlining and base fabric, so that it can be departed during washing, wearing, etc.